richardsprague/richardsprague.github.io/_posts/2016-06-22-book-scott-adams-fail.md

 Women tend to laugh at stories that involve bad things happening to people, while men prefer traditional engineered stories (unlikely or surprising solution to something broken)

 “My observation and best guess is that experts are right about 98 percent of the time on the easy stuff but only right 50 percent of the time on anything that is unusually complicated, mysterious, or even new.”

+That's the summary of my notes.
+I wouldn't rate it a 5-star book -- if you're looking for the secrets of success then I recommend Cal Newport more -- but it's a readable and worthy contribution by an original thinker.